puppybits/Truth-News/svvdtjnhsa.md

 1. The company will use an ICO to get initial funding.
-2. The company will work with respected journalists and news organizations to build each of the system.
+2. The company will work with respected journalists and news organizations to build each of peices  system.
 3. Revenue will be generated when reader opt-in to pay.
 Each role will be able to set their own cost when their content is viewed.
 Readers will be able to set a max price for each